mac-can/SerialCAN/README.md

 Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries. \
 GNU C/C++ is a registered trademark of Free Software Foundation, Inc. \
 Linux is a registered trademark of Linus Torvalds. \
-Cygwin is a registered trademark of Red Hat, Inc.
+Cygwin is a registered trademark of Red Hat, Inc. \
+All other company, product and service names mentioned herein may be trademarks, registered trademarks, or service marks of their respective owners.

 ### Hazard Note